EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 ## Summary {#dlcnnsummary}

 CNNs are a type of neural network that can learn local spatial patterns.
-They essentially perform feature extraction, which can then be used efficiently in later layers of a network.
+They essentially perform feature extraction\index{feature engineering}, which can then be used efficiently in later layers of a network.
 Their simplicity and fast running time, compared to models like LSTMs, makes them excellent candidates for supervised models for text.

 ### In this chapter, you learned: